 The tool supports a declarative infrastructure configuration written in HashiCorp Configuration Language (HCL) and can produce immutable infrastructure without the use of an agent.
 Terraform allows developers to easily provision entire cloud landscapes, including VPCs, compute instances, and DNS entries.
 It also works with a number of well-known cloud providers like AWS, Azure, and GCP.

-- It enables users to define and provision a data center infrastructure using a high-level configuration language known as HCL.
+- Advantages: * It enables users to define and provision a data center infrastructure using a high-level configuration language known as HCL.

 - It’s capable of managing both popular service providers and custom in-house solutions.